Have a little look at the general watt density explanation, which can be found HERE.

 We used to sell a lot of PIH heaters to brewers, and still do for those that want like for like replacements, but the half inch elements do not have much of a gap between them, for scrubbing purposes.
 Italian, pricey, but rock solid.

 So we introduced the PCAB range (Process Calorifier And Brewery) with 10mm elements and a bigger gap.
 Nice to clean 10mm elements, again Italian, so unfortunately no flexibility on lengths, etc, as we have to buy in 20’s.

 Then we had the bright idea of tweaking the bends on our PII range (8mm double looped elements = almost twice as much element in the immersed length available) to make the upward leg flex outwards after insertion through the weld boss.
 Could be flexed up to 30º, but hot element MUST remain in solution at all times.
 Also, being available bespoke in 2 weeks allows us to maximise the amount of element squeezed into your tank.

 Finally, what we consider to be the optimum solution, but will require new tank fittings as it is not a 2.25″BSP fitting.
 The PIR Range is a removable immersion heater, allowing you to remove the whole unit between brews, for cleaning purposes.
 Bespoke to maximise power and minimise watt density, 2 week leadtime.
 Slightly increased costs will more than pay for themselves in the ease & speed of cleaning, and resulting extension in working lifespan of the heater.

-Whichever option tickles your fancy, or if you just want to ask a question, or perhaps you want to report a sighting of the Cleaning Fairy, call me, Jamie, on 01827 703228.
+Whichever option tickles your fancy, or if you just want to ask a question, or perhaps you want to report a sighting of the Cleaning Fairy, call Tim on 07864 931524.